| The following procedures apply

 but contractors must receive approval from their government contracting

 authority to use this method.
+CONFIDENTIAL material is

 subject to the same mailing procedures as Secret material, with the